SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 ### Shared subscription

-There can be multiple subscription on an managed object, each receiving filtered notifications specified by their individual subscriptions.
+There can be multiple subscription on a managed object, each receiving filtered notifications as specified by their individual subscriptions.
-In order to scale, shared subscriptions are required so that notifications are dispatched to one of a number of possible consumers that are part of the same logical subscriber.
+In order to scale, shared subscriptions are required so that notifications are dispatched to one of a number of possible consumers that are part of the same logical subscriber or parallelised application.
-This can be achieved by creating a token with a subscription and subscriber name for the scalable application but with an optional boolean "shared" request parameter set to true in the subscription request.
+This can be achieved by creating a token with a subscription and subscriber name for the scalable application but with an optional boolean "shared" request parameter set to true in the token create request.

 Notifications (messages) will be distributed among all connections to the Notification 2.0 web socket endpoint.
-These all use a token for the same subscription and the subscriber as both the subscription name and the subscriber must be specified when creating a token.
+These all use a token for the same subscription and the subscriber and both the same subscription name, either by using the same shared token or using the same subscription name and subscriber when generating per instance tokens.
-The subscription name defines the "topic" messages that are published while the subscriber identifies the backend (north side) application that's usually used.
+The subscription name defines the "topic" messages are published on, while the subscriber identifies the backend (north side) application that's usually used.
 The application can consist of more than one instance running in parallel in the shared use case.

 Notifications will be delivered in order with respect to the notification generating device.
 The notifications will be delivered to the same application instance, except when a new instance or a failure changes the application topology.
-Then it is necessary to re-distribute the devices to running instances.
+Then it is necessary to re-distribute the devices to currently running instances.
 In order to aid this assignment, the subscriber instance can specify a "consumer name" when connecting to the web socket endpoint.
 The same token, or one that was generated in a similar way from subscription name and subscriber, is used as the token query string argument.
 However, a different consumer name is passed as the "consumer" query string argument.
-For example, instance 1 of the subscriber microservice could pass in `?token=xyz&consumer=instance1` while instance 2 could use `?token=XYZ&consumer=instance2`.
+For example, instance 1 of the subscriber microservice could pass in `notification2/consumer?token=xyz&consumer=instance1` while instance 2 could use `notification2/consumer?token=XYZ&consumer=instance2`.
 Currently, determining the instance ID of a microservice replica is not supported by the {{< product-c8y-iot >}} microservice API.
 An external application with named instances can be used instead.

 ### Volatile subscriptions

-When subscribing, it is possible to pass in an optional boolean "volatile" query parameter set to true when creating the subscription.
+When subscribing, it is possible to pass in an optional boolean "volatile" query parameter set to true.
-Note that there is no need to mark a subscription as shared only the token but here it's both.
+Note that there is no need to mark a subscription as shared - only the token is marked shared, but here it's both.
 This changes the subscription to not persist notifications for the named subscription.
 They are effectively only buffered in memory and can be discarded if they are not consumed quickly enough or on node failure.
 Note that there can be both volatile and ordinary (non-volatile or persistent) subscriptions on a managed object with the same subscription name.